“One of the reigning queens of women’s fiction.” –USA Today

 Michael Patrick King tucked copies of her novels in scenes throughout the Sex and the City television series and movies.
 There’s a drinking game in South Bend, Indiana for the eagle-eyed viewers who spot the novels.

-She has received citations from The Sons of Italy, honorary degrees from Saint Mary’s College, Notre Dame and the University of New Haven, and has given the commencement speech at University of Virginia at Wise.
+She has received citations from The Sons of Italy, honorary degrees from Saint Mary’s College, the University of Notre Dame and the University of New Haven, and has given the commencement speech at University of Virginia at Wise.
 A seasoned lecturer, Adriana has also been a guest speaker at New York University and The New School for Social Research in New York City.

 Adriana lives in Greenwich Village with her husband, the Emmy award-winning lighting designer for Late Show With David Letterman; their beloved daughter, Lucia; their rescue cat, Smokey Renee; and rescue dog, Lola Ruby Falls.
 Earlier this year, Adriana invited The New York Times for a peek into her work and home life (check it out here).